Reading time: 5 min.

 32% of hair transplant patients have more than one hair transplant to get the results they want [7].
 Even celebrities like Wayne Rooney and Elon Musk have had multiple hair transplants to improve the fullness of their hair.
 (See more in our gallery of celebrity hair transplants before and after.)

-But you need enough hair in your donor area to have more than one hair transplant.
+However, you will need enough native hair in your donor area to have more than one hair transplant.
 If a previous surgeon has overharvested your hair follicles, you might not be eligible for another hair transplant.
 Patients must usually have at least 40 follicular units per cm² in their donor area in order to have a hair transplant [8].
 Patients with higher donor hair density can have 3, 4, or even 5 hair transplants if needed.

-No density after a hair transplant: what went wrong?
+No density after a hair transplant: What went wrong?

 If you don’t see an improvement in hair density 5 or 6 months after your hair transplant, many factors could be to blame.
 First, you may need to wait a little while longer to see results.
 According to the hair transplant growth chart, final results start to be seen around 4-6 months after surgery, but it may be 12-18 months before your final density is visible.